marshalloffutt/adoption-website/README.md

 # Adoption Website

+## Description
 A fake pet adoption website where the user can choose to adopt a cat, a dog, or a dinosaur.
-The purpose of this assignment was to get us accustomed to modular JavaScript, while introducing JSON, XMLHttpRequests to bring in data from JSON.
-It also uses standard JavaScript for click events, and filtering.
+The purpose of this assignment was to get us accustomed to modular JavaScript, while introducing JSON, and XMLHttpRequests to bring in data from JSON.
+It also uses standard vanilla JavaScript for click events, and and filtering.

 ## Screenshots
 ![main screen shot](./screenshots/pic1.png)